tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - Transaction is able to be completed to the extent of the judging party’s knowledge. (e.g. : Enough money on the account, in case of an immediate money transfer).

-A bidirectional transaction will be considered as valid if both unidirectional transactions it is composed of are valid.
+A bidirectional transaction will be considered valid if both unidirectional transactions it is composed of are valid.
 If any of them is not, then the bidirectional transaction is also invalid.

 ## Additional Security Requirements

+Functional requirements now defined, we are going to define and describe _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.

-### Judging party exclusiveness aka turn by turn enforcement
+### Judging party exclusiveness aka turn-by-turn enforcement

-The current player is the only one that can make calls to the judging party's interface.
+The _current player_ is the only one that can make calls to the judging party's interface.
 This is needed in order to prevent other players from trying to steal the CPU and make transactions on the transaction quota of another player instead of their own quota.